Admiral Kidd Park

 Saturday & Sunday: Closed

-Programming includes free After School Activities for ages 5-12,
+Programming includes a free After School Activities Program for Teens ages 13-18,

-Youth Sports (flag football, volleyball, basketball and indoor soccer) for boys and girls ages 5-14.
+Youth Sports (flag football, volleyball, basketball, indoor soccer, and t-ball) for boys and girls ages 5-14.

 Seasonal (LBUSD) Break Hours